-However, when exposed outside the intestines, some E. coli, such as E. coli O157:H7, can cause infection or illness.
-Also, the vast majority of E. coli outbreaks occur in June through September, although it is not entirely clear why.
+However, when exposed outside the intestines, some strains of E. coli such as E. coli O157:H7 produce toxins that can cause infection or illness.
+The majority of E. coli outbreaks occur from June through September, although it is not entirely clear why.

 Most often found in: Undercooked poultry, eggs, unpasteurized dairy products

 Salmonella bacteria are transmitted via undercooked chicken or other poultry and unpasteurized dairy products.
-Also, raw eggs and foods containing raw eggs (hollandaise sauce, salad dressings, cookie dough and cake batter) may increase the risk of Salmonella and should never be consumed raw.
+Raw eggs and foods containing raw eggs (hollandaise sauce, salad dressings, cookie dough, and cake batter) may increase the risk of Salmonellosis and should never be consumed raw.

 Most often found in: raw produce, shellfish, contaminated water